 Deneen: Our pastoral care team plans, organizes, and coordinates services that minister to the spiritual and emotional needs of students.
 We also collaborate with the Chapel Coordinator as weekly participants in the weekly chapel service and other liturgical observances, fostering greater awareness of our services.
-Additionally, the team provided one-on-one pastoral care team ensures that the CTS community receives spiritual formation to help transform, energize, and maintain the well-being of students, staff, and faculty.
+Additionally, the team provided one-on-one pastoral counseling sessions with students.
+In short, the pastoral care team ensures that the CTS community receives spiritual formation to help transform, energize, and maintain the well-being of students, staff, and faculty.